STASVLAD/Kaggle-contest-Sberbank-Russian-Housing-Market/README.md

 We use XGBRegressor as the main one because it is one of the SOTA models for this kind of regression tasks.

 We split dataset based on `product_type` feature as described before.
 We trained XGBRegressor on both of them.
+So we trained two models, one of them shows quite good results, and the second (which is for `product_type == Investment`) of course performs much worse due to fake prices.

 :thought_balloon: We will experiment with stacking models.
 Maybe we will train LightGBM and/or RandomForestRegressor and/or LinearRegression on the whole dataset (or on some split) and stack them with XGBRegressor by using some kind of LinearRegression as a final estimator